richJJackson/richJJackson.github.io/_posts/2025-01-09-Potential-Outcomes-Explained.md

 For convenience lets assume there are no issues in actually delivering the treatment - we now have two subtle but important changes:

 1. Patients no longer have potential outcomes but observed outcomes.
-We'll simply call this $y$ to distinguish this a single observed value
+We'll simply call this y to distinguish this a single observed value
 2. These outcomes are conditional on what treatment a patient had

 This first point is key I think, one of the earliest mental blocks I had in understanding potential outcomes was understanding the difference between 'potential' and 'observed' outcomes.

-The second point means that in mathematical terms we now have y|A=0 and y|A=0.
+The second point means that in mathematical terms we now have $`y|A=0`$ and $`y|A=0`$.
 We can (and do!) still compare these outcomes.
 We could write it like this:

 $$
 d = [y|A=0] -  [y|A=1]